-D4.4.9 Tyres - In dry configuration - "Dunlop SL3 MS UK" front 10x3.6x5, rear 11x5.0x5, in wet configuration - "Dunlop KT3" front 10x3.6x5, rear 11x4.5x5.
-This regulation overrides C2.1.
-Competitors will be restricted to the use of one set of Dry Tyres per race meeting, (except at the National Sprint Championship meeting where tyres may be changed at the end of Friday practice.
-Competitors will be restricted to the use of one set of Dry Tyres to cover the two days of National Sprint racing - a different set of dry tyres may be used for the practice sessions of the National Sprint meeting).
+D4.4.9 Tyres - In dry configuration - must be those currently or previously used in Cadet classes in the Motorsport UK Karting Yearbook Regulations.
+This regulation overrides C2.1

+Competitors will be restricted to the use of one set of Dry Tyres per race meeting (except at the National Sprint Championship meeting, where tyres may be changed at the end of Friday practice).

+Competitors will be restricted to the use of one set of Dry Tyres to cover the two days of National Sprint Racing.
+A different set of Dry Tyres may be used for the practice sessions of the National Sprint meeting.

-For implementation from September 2024, Competitors will be restricted to the use of four sets of Dry Tyres per race season (except at the National Sprint Championship meeting where an additional set of tyres may be used and changed at the end of Friday practice).
+Competitors will be restricted to the use of four sets of Dry Tyres per race season (except at the National Sprint Championship meeting where an additional set of tyres may be used and changed at the end of Friday practice).
 Tyres used at the previous seasons National Sprint Meeting may also be used and will not affect the new tyre allocation.
 A new set of tyres is defined as a set not previously used at a NatSKA round..